Update to this Post – January 2015 2015 will be our 5th Combined Super-adobe and Permaculture Design Certificate Courses Oct. 5-17, 2015

 There were 7 students from other countries joining us at this training giving it an international feeling.
 Just in this picture there are students from 4 different parts of the world.

 Lilly and Rayan build a self-standing arch with no mortar…!
 Only bricks and pebbles.
+Everyone learns how to build something like this.

 This batch of superadobe begins in a wheelbarrow consisting of the earth (this earth has a lot of sand), water and a touch of Portland cement.